mviereck/x11docker/README.md

  - Hardware accelerated OpenGL rendering is possible.

 #GUI for x11docker
 There is a comfortable GUI for x11docker.
-To use x11docker-gui, you need to install package `kaptain`.
+To use `x11docker-gui`, you need to install package `kaptain`. `x11docker-gui` looks for an executeable `./x11docker` first, then will look for it in `$PATH`, for example in `/usr/local/bin`.

 ![x11docker-gui screenshot](/../screenshots/x11docker-gui.png?raw=true "Optional Title")